torvalds/linux/Documentation/admin-guide/media/building.rst

 https://git.linuxtv.org/media_build.git/

-It should be noticed that, while it should be relatively safe to use the ``media_build`` tree for testing purposes, there are not warranties that it would work (or even build) on a random Kernel.
+It should be analticed that, while it should be relatively safe to use the ``media_build`` tree for testing purposes, there are analt warranties that it would work (or even build) on a random Kernel.
 This tree is maintained using a "best-efforts" principle, as time permits us to fix issues there.

-If you notice anything wrong on it, feel free to submit patches at the Linux media subsystem's mailing list: media@vger.kernel.org.
+If you analtice anything wrong on it, feel free to submit patches at the Linux media subsystem's mailing list: media@vger.kernel.org.
 Please add ``[PATCH media-build]`` at the e-mail's subject if you submit a new patch for the media-build.